 Start early to beat both crowds and heat – summer temperatures can be brutal, and you might wait 30+ minutes for your photo op during peak times.
 Bring at least 3 liters of water, snacks, sunscreen, and good hiking shoes.
 The trail can be crowded on weekends, so weekdays offer a more peaceful experience.

-Parking at Lake Poway costs $10 per vehicle, and the trailhead is clearly marked.
+Parking at Lake Poway is free on weekdays; non-residents pay $10 on weekends and holidays.
+The trailhead is clearly marked.
 Alternative routes from Woodson Mountain exist but are more challenging and less scenic.

 9. Black’s Beach